What if I want to travel outside of the UK after my official programme end date?

 It is possible that a BFO may accept that you are indeed returning for reasons connected to your studies, for example if you have not yet received your exam results or you are returning to attend your graduation ceremony.
 However, this is at your own risk.
 If you are returning to the UK before your graduation, we advise you to carry a graduation letter as evidence of this.

 If you do decide to travel and to re-enter the UK, you may be refused entry.
-If you are a 'non-visa national' you may be granted entry as a General Visitor.
-(Visa nationals must apply for a General Visitor visa outside the UK before travelling back to the UK so cannot obtain this at the airport).
+If you are a 'non-visa national' you may be granted entry as a Standard Visitor.
+(Visa nationals must apply for a Standard Visitor visa outside the UK before travelling back to the UK so cannot obtain this at the airport).

-A General Visitor cannot switch to any other status in the UK.
-If you are planning an immigration application in the UK, for example a Student visa extension or switch to Tier 2, being admitted as a General Visitor would mean you could not make that application in the UK.
+A Standard Visitor cannot switch to any other status in the UK.
+If you are planning on making an immigration application in the UK, for example a Student visa extension or switching to a Skilled Worker visa, being admitted as a Standard Visitor would mean you could not make that application from inside the UK.